Tax on Benefits-In-Kind

 For employees, income tax is charged on the BIK.
 The payment for this will be automatically deducted via your payroll and so there is nothing you need to do.
 However, when your employer provides you with a copy of the P11D, you should double check that the benefits and value have been reported as expected.
 If there are any discrepancies you will need to raise this with your payroll as soon as possible.

-For more help and information on payroll please visit our service page here.
+For more help and information please visit our payroll service page.